-- b) When the family's name is drawn from the waiting list, they will be required to meet the eligibility requirements for the HCV program at that time in order to receive a voucher. - c) The total number of families (from current PBRA families and families drawn off the PBRA waiting list) eligible to receive this preference will be capped at no more than 10 families per calendar year. - (I) FUP/FYI Youth Preference: HACA will give preference to FUP and FYI youth whose 36-60 month FUP/FYI voucher is expiring and they will lack adequate housing as a result of voucher expiration.
+- (H) FUP/FYI Youth Preference: HACA will give preference to FUP and FYI youth whose 36-60 month FUP/FYI voucher is expiring and they will lack adequate housing as a result of voucher expiration.
 To be eligible for this voucher, the FUP or FYI Youth must be referred by the Texas Department of Family Protective Services (TDFPS), Lifeworks or another social service agency.
 The referral must indicate that without continued voucher assistance, the FUP or FYI Youth will lack adequate housing.
-Receipt of this preference is not a guarantee of uninterrupted voucher assistance, as issuance of vouchers is dependent on funding availability. - J) RAD or PBRA Relocation Preference: HACA may give preference to families currently housed in HACA's properties that are undergoing significant renovation or redevelopment through RAD or redevelopment of a PBRA property and would require long term (more than 6 months) relocation of residents.
+Receipt of this preference is not a guarantee of uninterrupted voucher assistance, as issuance of vouchers is dependent on funding availability. - (I) RAD or PBRA Relocation Preference: HACA may give preference to families currently housed in HACA's properties that are undergoing significant renovation or redevelopment through RAD or redevelopment of a PBRA property and would require long term (more than 6 months) relocation of residents.
 If HACA chooses to exercise this option for valid business purposes, HACA will have a special opening of the waiting list only for the identified properties.
-Families that select this option and apply during the open period will receive this preference. - (K) HACA VAWA Emergency Preference: HACA will give preference to families living in a HACA owned Project Based Rental Assistance (PBRA) property, who are victims of domestic violence, dating violence, sexual assault or stalking and meet the eligibility requirements outlined in HACA's VAWA Emergency Transfer Move Plan.
-Due to the potentially life-threatening nature of a VAWA emergency, this preference is the most heavily weighted preference. - (L) Non-Elderly Disabled Preference for those transitioning from institutions or are homeless: HACA will provide a preference in its administrative plan for non-elderly persons with disabilities transitioning out of institutional and other congregate settings, or who are non-elderly persons with disabilities who are homeless. - (M) PBV Right to Move (24 CFR 983.261): HACA will give preference to families living in a project-based voucher unit who request comparable tenant-based rental assistance and give the owner advance written notice of intent to vacate (with a copy to the PHA) in accordance with the lease.
-Residents living in a PBV unit may request a tenant-base voucher 12 months after living in a PBV unit.

-- 2. Specified category vouchers waiting list selection criteria. - A. Family Unification Program Vouchers (targeted funding) Waiting list policy:
+Families that select this option and apply during the open period will receive this preference. - (J) HACA VAWA Emergency Preference: HACA will give preference to families living in a HACA owned Project Based Rental Assistance (PBRA) property, who are victims of domestic violence, dating violence, sexual assault or stalking and meet the eligibility requirements outlined in HACA's VAWA Emergency Transfer Move Plan.
+Due to the potentially life-threatening nature of a VAWA emergency, this preference is the most heavily weighted preference. - (K) Non-Elderly Disabled Preference for those transitioning from institutions or are homeless: HACA will provide a preference in its administrative plan for non-elderly persons with disabilities transitioning out of institutional and other congregate settings, or who are non-elderly persons with disabilities who are homeless. - (L) PBV Right to Move (24 CFR 983.261): HACA will give preference to families living in a project-based voucher unit who request comparable tenant-based rental assistance and give the owner advance written notice of intent to vacate (with a copy to the PHA) in accordance with the lease.
+Residents living in a PBV unit may request a tenant-base voucher 12 months after living in a PBV unit. - 2.
+Specified category vouchers waiting list selection criteria. - A. Family Unification Program Vouchers (targeted funding) Waiting list policy: